Running Coworking Business in Asia: MY WORKSPACE Experience

 With this fourth location, I'm gonna try it.
 I don't know if it's going to be a success, I hope it will.
 But anyway, I will learn from my experience.
 I am an entrepreneur, I try, challenge the opportunity.
 If it fails, it will be a costly mistake but if it succeeds I can take my business to the next level, do more in the future, suggest the concept to my friends.

 That's it for now.
 I hope this interview was inspiring and clarified many business points.
-Don't forget to show this juicy piece of content to your friends!
+Don't forget to show this juicy piece of content to your friends on socials!